bheston1/console-habit-log/README.md

-Console app for recording habits by date, name, whatever measurement and quantity user defines
+Console app for recording habits by date, name, whatever measurement and quantity user defines.

+Uses SQLite and creates a local database file in program folder if one doesn't already exist

 Download latest from releases, extract and run the .exe